 The modern business’ reliance on contracts is at an all-time high.
 This is clear when we look at recent events like the pandemic-driven turmoil that expose fragilities of businesses.
 Robust contract management is of prime importance in such times.
-This is where Contract Lifecycle Management (CLM) software’s evolution can address emerging and unforeseen risks.
+This is where the evolution of Contract Lifecycle Management (CLM) software can address emerging and unforeseen risks.

 End-to-end CLM lifecycle coverage

-Traditional CLM software often focuses on singular aspects of contract lifecycles.
+Traditional contract lifecycle management platforms often focuses on singular aspects of contract lifecycles.
 For instance, many of these systems tend to be stronger just on the buy-side or sell-side.
 Robust management of buy, sell, and internal contract types is an essential evaluation checklist item in this context.

 Many CLM vendors prefer to beef up only certain stages.
 Typically, these contract management systems feature strengths in either the pre-signature or post-signature phases.
 This translates to operational constraints for users.
-For example, CLM software with insufficient obligation management is of lesser utility, even if it features strong contract creation capabilities.
+For example, a contract lifecycle management software with insufficient obligation management is of lesser utility, even if it features strong contract creation capabilities.

 During evaluation, it is essential to remember that certain CLM systems are based on mainstream business automation platforms.
 This dependence on other proprietary platforms can create scalability and integration challenges over the years.